-City Nation Place Global Forum - Citizen Engagement
+Lessons from the City Nation Place Global Forum - Citizen Engagement

 As we count down to 2017, we’re reflecting on the key insights and actions that emerged from the second City Nation Place Global Forum.
 What concrete difference can these make to the strategies of Place Brand Leaders as you plan the year ahead?
-This is the first of a series of short posts.

 As we count down to 2017, Claire Farrow, who curates the agenda for the City Nation Place Global conference, reflects on the key insights and actions that emerged from the second City Nation Place Global Forum.
 What concrete difference can these make to the strategies of Place Brand Leaders as you plan the year ahead?
-This is the first of a series of short posts.

 The key role of citizen engagement: